Pickle Soup (Zupa Ogórkowa)

 Pickle soup?!?
 WHAAAT?
 Yes.
 Pickle soup.
 It has been a thing in Poland for quite some time!
 It is delicious, savory, and surprisingly doesn’t taste like a jar of pickles, but does have a bit of tang to it.
 Just try it!

 As with all soups, this will taste better the next day, or after it has a chance to sit for a while.
-Additionally, you should adjust seasoning based on your preferences and feel free to add more liquid to soups as you go along!
 The ingredients an amounts below are a base, but add and taste and add and taste until you love it!
+The ABSOLUTE MOST IMPORTANT THING FOR THIS RECIPE IS YOU MUST USE GOOD PICKLES IN BRINE WITH LOTS OF GARLIC AND GOOD SEASONINGS AND NOTTTTT PICKLES IN VINEGAR!!!

 Ingredients:

-• 10-14 cups of water or chicken or vegetable stock
+• 10-14 cups of water or vegetable stock

 • 7-10 sour pickles (look for good quality pickles with a salt brine and lots of garlic, NOT vinegar!)